All Episodes

 Cannot hear anything from New York.

-You're no, I mean very little.
+I mean, very little.

 The volume is very low.

-Keep going, can't bring it up.
+Keep bringing it up.

 Let's do a test.

-Well, it's over, so we can't, our test can't be concluded.
+So our test can't be concluded.

 Yeah, start it again.

-We gotta get this settled here before okay.
+We got to get this settled here.

-Take me down a little bit, and you take my testing one, two, three.
+And you take my testing one, two, three.

-Test, test, test one, two, three, four.
+Test, test, test, one, two, three, four.

 It's broadcast excellence, folks, as you've come to know and love it.